Top of Page

 Art Along the Hudson.
 Each month the art cities along the Hudson River celebrate the arts - 100 miles of art.
 The year is filled with great art shows, events, open studio tours, awards and more.
 On the website, click on the different cities and to their websites for their current art shows, concerts, and more. www.artalongthehudson.com

 The Repair Café of the Hudson Valley.
 Please check www.facebook.com/RepairCafeNewPaltz for the next scheduled Repair Café.
+We can mend everything but broken hearts.
 Bring your broken but beloved things - small appliances, chairs, lamps, jewelry, books, china, clothes, toys, bikes and more.
 Watch how we mend them for free.
 Learn how to mend them yourself.
 Held in various locations in New Paltz, Kingston, Stone Ridge, Poughkeepsie, and other towns.

 First Saturdays - Kingston Art Receptions.
 Held throughout Kingston in various galleries.
 Arts Society of Kingston (A.S.K.); 5pm-8pm; 338-0331; www.askforarts.org